 Love Vega Hometel (El Nido Town)

 Located in the heart of El Nido Town (right on Real Street), this is, for us, one of the best budget hotels in El Nido.
-Although the rooms are basic, the staff who run it are super friendly, helping with everything possible, and everything is spotless.
+Although the rooms are basic, the staff who run it are super friendly, happy to help however they can, and everything is spotless.
 For around $35–38 you’ll have a double room with a private bathroom, air conditioning, hot water, and breakfast.
 Plus, the internet works great.
-Definitely not a luxurious hotel, but good value for money for staying in El Nido.
+It’s definitely not a luxurious hotel, but it’s good value for money for a stay in El Nido.

 Book your room at Love Vega Hometel here